ARUMANDESU/university-clubs-backend/README.md

 ### Configuration
-The Uniclubs API Gateway  requires a configuration file to specify various settings like service-specific parameters, other microsrevice address and etc. .
+The Uniclubs API Gateway  requires a configuration file to specify various settings like service-specific parameters, other microservices address etc.
 Depending on your environment (development, test, or production), different configurations may be needed.

 #### Configuration Files